 Hi Everyone!
 Thanks for listening to my story!
 I'm hoping to give you an idea of how I ended up here, and what you can do to help.
-For specific ways to help right now, click on the "journal" icon above.
+For specific ways to help right now, click here: https://www.gofundme.com/tm6crk-leo-the-lion .

-On Thursday, July 5th, mom and dad noticed that my breathing seemed rapid again.
+Then, on Thursday, July 5th, my mom and dad noticed that my breathing seemed rapid.
 To be honest, I was feeling it too.
-After spending the 4th of July with family, I returned a little irritable but rested through the night.
-The next morning, July 5th is when my breathing picked up to 120 breathes per minute.
-My dad called the Nurse line and she encouraged him to call the paramedics.
+My dad called the Nurse Line and she told him to call the paramedics.
 The ambulance came and took me to the ER.
-Mom joined me in the rig with the EMTs and dad/big brothers followed behind.
-That nurse saved my life because I went into shock on the way to the Hospital.
-If I didn't get there when I did, I may not have lived through this.
+Mom joined me in the ambulance and dad/big brothers followed behind.
+That nurse from the nurse line saved my life because I went into shock on the way to the Hospital.
+If I didn't get there when I did, I very likely would not have lived through this.

 Honestly, this sucks.
-I find out next week if I need a heart transplant.
 I want to go home and play with my brothers again.
 I miss them, and I miss being held by my mom and dad.
 Thanks for taking the time to read about me, I'll keep you posted as things move forward.